 PLACE TO BUY OUTDOOR/ADVENTURE GEAR

 Even though it's a bit of a trek to REI, Weekly readers think it's the best place in the area to buy backpacking gear, camping food, rugged clothing, maps, kayaks, and climbing, biking and skiing gear.
-Recreational Equipment Inc., with outposts in Cupertino and San Carlos, pulled off an easy win, with 66 votes.
-North Face in Palo Alto took second place, and Big 5, Pacific Mountaineer and Redwood Trading Forest all tied for third place.
+Recreational Equipment Inc., with outposts at the newly renovated site in Saratoga and San Carlos, pulled off an easy win.
+Costco Wholesale, with stores in Mountain View and Redwood City, took second place, while Sportmart Inc. in Sunnyvale nabbed third.

 Need a good warm coat that doesn't come with 48-month financing?
 Want a television but don't want something that requires a high-beamed ceiling and a security guard?
-One doesn't need to look farther than the Goodwill Industries outlet in Palo Alto, voted the area's best thrift store once again, this time with 39 votes.
+One doesn't need to look further than the Goodwill Industries outlet in Palo Alto, voted the area's best thrift store once again.
 The prices are reasonable, the racks are well-organized, and the merchandise changes almost daily.
 So if you don't find that tweed coat this week, come back tomorrow.
 Bargain Box in Palo Alto took second place.
-Two Menlo Park stores, New Life Boutique and The Shop (Junior League of Palo Alto-Mid Peninsula Inc.), tied for third place.

 Goodwill Industries, 4085 El Camino Real, Palo Alto, 494-1416

-If your feet crave the pampering provided by quality shoes, Nordstrom is the place to go, according to 65 Weekly voters.
+If your feet crave the pampering provided by quality shoes, Nordstrom is the place to go, according to 70 Weekly voters.
 Located in the Stanford Shopping Center, Nordstrom has a large selection of colors and styles.
-Footwear, Etc. on University Avenue racked up 46 votes.
-Robert Krohn on El Camino Real took third place.
+Nine West, also in Stanford Shopping Center, finished second in the voting.